 We all have to do laundry.
 Learn how to care for and maintain your washer and dryer so they last and work properly.
 Check out these maintenance tips.

 There they stand, those faithful servants, our washer and dryer, waiting stoically for their next use.
 They’re sturdily built, simple to use and only moderately expensive.
 If properly maintained, they’ll give you years of service.
-It only takes some simple steps to extend the lifetime of your appliances and minimize repair costs.
+It only takes some simple steps to extend the lifetime of your appliances and minimize washer and dryer repair costs.

 7 Automatic Washer Maintenance Tips